-Along with Chris Pratt, Zoe Saldana and Co., supporting cast members Michael Rooker, Sean Gunn (James’ brother), Glenn Close, and Karen Gillan were all subsequently confirmed to return, playing the Ravagers Yondu and Kraglin, Nova Prime, and the deadly assassin Nebula, respectively.
+Along with Pratt, Saldana and company, supporting cast members Rooker, Sean Gunn (James’ brother), Glenn Close, and Gillan were all subsequently confirmed to return, playing the Ravagers Yondu and Kraglin, Nova Prime, and the deadly assassin Nebula, respectively.
 Rooker in particular hinted (in an interview with Comic Book Resources) that his character Yondu could have a larger role in the sequel, as well as some potential changes on the visual side — possibly bringing it more in line with the character’s comics counterpart, who sports a large fin on his head.

 While there was no shortage of speculation about which cosmic characters might debut in the sequel, Gunn and Marvel Studios President Kevin Feige didn’t shy away from crossing a few well-known names off the list — including a few familiar ones from Guardians of the Galaxy and other Marvel movies.

 Captain Marvel, who’s expected to make her debut in 2018’s Avengers: Infinity War (with Brie Larson playing the popular character) was taken out of contention for the sequel in order to keep Pratt’s Peter Quill the sole representative of Earth, according to Gunn.
 Similarly, the god-like alien Thanos was eliminated from the sequel’s story — despite playing a key role in the original film — in order to save him for Avengers: Infinity War, Feige told Empire Magazine.
 Gunn later confirmed that Benicio del Toro’s eccentric alien known as The Collector would also be absent from the sequel after debuting in the 2014 film.